Link copied to your clipboard

 Credit score aside, you’ll need 15% to 20% equity, a maximum DTI of 43%, and sufficient income to qualify.

-Although not a traditional loan, if you’re looking to borrow money and you don’t want to add to your monthly debt payments, a Home Equity Investment (HEI) may be a good solution.
+If you’re looking to tap equity and you don’t want to add to your monthly debt payments, a home equity investment (HEI) may be a good solution.
 Your credit score may still be considered, but HEI providers may be more willing to work with you than traditional lenders if you have bad credit.
-You can qualify for an HEI with a credit score as low as 500 if you meet other requirements.
+You can qualify for an HEI with a credit score as low as 500 if you meet other requirements, like sufficient equity.
+There are no DTI or income requirements.

 An HEI provides a lump sum of cash in exchange for a share of your home’s future appreciation.
 You can use the funds for any purpose, including paying off your mortgage.
 There are no monthly payments over a flexible 30-year term.